dlang-community/D-YAML/docsrc/tutorials/custom_types.rst

 Representer functions can be added with the *addRepresenter()* method.
 The *Representer* is then passed to *Dumper*, which dumps YAML documents.
-Only one representer can be added for a type.
+Only one function per type can be specified.
 This is asserted in *addRepresenter()* preconditions.
-By default, the default YAML types already have representer functions, but you can disable them by constructing *Representer* with the *useDefaultRepresenters* parameter set to false.
+Default YAML types already have representer functions specified, but you can disable them by constructing *Representer* with the *useDefaultRepresenters* parameter set to false.

-By default, tags are explicitly specified for all non-default types.
-If you want the tags to be implicit, you can pass a *Resolver* that will resolve them implicitly.
-Of course, you will then need to use an identical *Resolver* when loading the output.
+By default, tags are explicitly output for all non-default types.
+To make dumped tags implicit, you can pass a *Resolver* that will resolve them implicitly.
+Of course, you will need to use an identical *Resolver* when loading the output.

 With the following code, we will add support for dumping the our Color type.